10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
-The local dealer was contacted and confirmed that the parts are not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The contact had not experienced a failure.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure).
+The contact stated that while driving 65 MPH, the driver-??s side exterior A-pillar trim detached from the vehicle and flew off into traffic.
+The vehicle was taken to a dealer where it was determined that the exterior A-pillar trim needed to be replaced; however, parts were not yet available.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The manufacturer was notified of the failure.
+The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer